matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 Accounts in zkSync Era can initiate transactions, like an EOA, but can also have arbitrary logic implemented in them, like a smart contract.
 This feature, called "account abstraction" (AA), aims to resolve the issues described above.

 ::: warning
-- zkSync Era is one of the first EVM-compatible chains to adopt account abstraction.
-We are using the testnet to see how other projects on EVM chains coexist with account abstraction.
+- zkSync Era is the first EVM-compatible chain to implement native account abstraction.
+We are evaluating how well the implementation works with EVM projects on testnet and mainnet.
+No incompatibilities have been found so far.
-- Due to this, you may expect some **breaking changes to the API/interfaces required for account abstraction.**
+- However, there may be **breaking changes to the API/interfaces required for account abstraction.**
 :::

 ## Prerequisites